tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 ### Instructor Notes

 * Prepare for the lesson by running the code examples and reviewing the lectures before class.
-Also make sure that Panel has been installed locally using `conda install`.
+This lesson will be using **Panel**, a library included in the PyViz package.
+Make sure **Panel** has been installed and is ready for use.
+Consult the [PyViz Installation Guide](../Supplemental/PyVizInstallationGuide.md) for help with installation.

 * Throughout the lesson, emphasize the importance of dashboards to FinTech.
 Dashboards offer FinTech a new platform for information and data visualization.
 Dashboards are offering a way for finance professionals to monitor and visualize data trends and changes over time.
+For example, dashboards are used by investment bankers to track and monitor stocks and trades.
+Dashboards have also been enabling every day banking consumers to understand and consumer their financial data in a more effective and efficient means.
+Moreover, dashboards allow account owners to visually see how they've been spending their money (i.e. bills, groceries, entertainment, shopping, etc.).

-* Panel spins up a server whenever the dashboards are executed.
-Be mindful of resource consumption while running dashboards as it may impair performance of your local machine.
+* Be mindful of your machine's resource consumption while running the dashboards.

 * Be mindful of the class pacing; the pace should feel urgent, but not rushed.
 Check for understanding regularly, and circulate the classroom with the TAs during activities to offer your assistance.
 Stick to the Time Tracker as closely as possible.
 Encourage students who are confused to attend office hours.